 Check the Lid

-Failing that, we recommend checking the lid of your air fryer.
+Failing that, I recommend checking the lid of your air fryer.
 This is another potential cause that might seem too simple, but if the lid of your air fryer is not properly connected then the air fryer will not be able to heat up successfully.

 Safety has become a massive priority in recent years, and due to this a lot of air fryers, and other kitchen appliances, have started to include safety features.